Laboratory tests and guidelines

-Directive 2016/425 on the safety of personal safety products such as B. work gloves, respirators or protective shoes.
+Directive 2016/425 on the safety of personal safety products such as work gloves, respirators or protective shoes.
 Any product that protects against at least one risk is subject to this policy.
-Depending on the class of your PPE item, we carry out the necessary conformity procedures such as B. the internal production control, preparation of the technical documentation with examination of the safety and health requirements as well as PPE from class II, we prepare the examination by the notified body for you and accompany the processes.
+Depending on the class of your PPE item, we carry out the necessary conformity procedures such as internal production control, preparation of the technical documentation with examination of the safety and health requirements, and for PPE from Class II, we prepare the examination by the notified body for you and accompany the processes.

 Directive 2014/53/EU for placing electronic products with radio equipment components on the market.
 The provisions on electromagnetic compatibility are included in the RED directive, so that products that are subject to the RED directive and are tested accordingly do not have to be tested again in accordance with the EMC directive.

 According to EC 1907/2006 certain harmful substances may only be contained in products in limited quantities or certain harmful substances are completely forbidden in products.
 In order to rule out that restricted or banned substances are contained in quantities that exceed the limit value, the material should be checked accordingly.

 2009/48/EG regulates the safety regulations and conformity procedures for toys for importability into the EU.
 We test the toy for you in accordance with the toy directive and the relevant DIN standards (e.g. B. EN71 and create the corresponding test reports for your technical documentation.